Group by Step

 • Define one or more grouping keys:

-• Configure Expected Keys:
+• Configure Expected Keys (optional):

 • Review the output shape: